zonbrisad/bashplates/README.md

  - Rewrite hook system to elliminate hook variables
  - move code from bp_init to bp
  - make columnize.py to a sepparate project
+ - presentation mode that shows separated in/out data in hex

 ## References and tutorials